Film Club (TV series): Production

 The series was commissioned in February 2024 by BBC Three.
 It is produced by Gaumont UK.
 Aimee Lou Wood is co-writer alongside Ralph Davis.
 Executive producers also include Alison Jackson and Jamie Jackson for Gaumont, and Nawfal Faizullah for the BBC.

-The cast includes Wood and Davis as well as Suranne Jones and Nabhaan Rizwan and Adam Long and Liv Hill.
+The cast includes Wood and Davis as well as Suranne Jones, Nabhaan Rizwan, Adam Long, and Liv Hill.
+Filming started in Manchester in late 2024.

-Filming got underway in Manchester in late 2024.
+On May 11, 2026, the BBC cancelled the show after one series.

 Broadcast

-The series premiered on 7 October 2025.
+The series premiered on 7 October 2025 on BBC Three.